-Duante Dier Controversy: YouTube Star From ‘Dormtainment’ Channel Accused Of Beating Pregnant Girlfriend
+Duante Dier Controversy: YouTube Star From Dormtainment Channel Accused Of Beating Pregnant Girlfriend

 The Dormtainment team has also been seen as a major break for black comedians, earning praise for their creativity and showing that black men working in comedy do not have to be relegated to supporting roles.
 The team has uploaded a variety of videos, with many garnering 1 million views.

-Though the group found their big break on YouTube, they often identify as entertainers rather than YouTube stars, The Daily Dot noted.
+Although the group found their big break on YouTube, they often identify as entertainers rather than YouTube stars, the Daily Dot noted.

 As Duante Dier told the outlet, the group took great measures to keep creative control over their work, which stretched across the video-sharing format to television and live shows.